victorialovefranklin/Biosurveillance-Labs/README.md

 ## About
 This repository contains a series of **hands-on labs** focused on secure data handling, analysis, and visualization for **wastewater viral RNA biosurveillance**.

-- **Clean data** → used for general trends, forecasting, and baseline health analysis
+- **Clean data**: Use clean datasets for baseline forecasting and trend modeling.
-- **Outlier data** → used for anomaly detection, rare events, and early outbreak warnings
+- **Outlier data**: Use outlier datasets for anomaly-driven biosurveillance: early outbreak detection, rare-event tracking, and policy evaluation.
 Together, these approaches provide a **full picture** of public health: long-term baselines and short-term anomaly detection.

 ---